1411 Vintage Lane, Rochester, New York 14626

 Meghan Hagenbach Schmitt, Funeral Director

 I am a native of Rochester and graduated from Brighton High School in 2003.
-From there, I attended Niagara University where I achieved a bachelor's degree in Liberal Arts.
-After working in various fields I decided it was time to pursue my long time passion of funeral service.
+From there, I attended Niagara University gaining a bachelor's degree in Liberal Arts.
+After working in various fields I decided it was time to pursue my long-time passion in funeral service.
 I recently graduated from Worsham College of Mortuary Science in Wheeling, IL.

 In my spare time I love to crochet, enjoy going on new adventures and spending time outdoors with my two dogs; Allie and Mack.

 My motto is "Passion -Love What You Do!"
 I believe one has to love what they do in order to truly be successful in life.
 I am grateful to be able to work with such an inspiring group of individuals who love what they do.

 I was born in Rochester, NY in 1952.
 I attended grammar school at St. Francis Xavier.
 My parents, Lillian (Profetta) & Joseph moved my sisters and I to Penfield where I continued in grade school and eventually graduated from Penfield High School.
 After High School, I enrolled in at Monroe Community College for 2 years, then attended Simmons School of Mortuary Science in Syracuse, NY.
 I passed the national board exam and earned a degree in Mortuary Science.
 In 1978 I began my career as a NYS Licensed Funeral Director.